 A quartz watch runs on a battery.
 You have to change this battery about every one to two years.
 Most fashion watches are quartz watches.
 On the other hand, a mechanical watch runs without a battery.
 A mechanical watch can either have an automatic winding or be hand wound.
 The automatic movement works with a rotor, a heavy mass that swings with the movement of your arm and winds up the watch.
 A hand wound movement – as you can already guess – needs to be wound by hand through the crown.
 After your watch is fully wound up, the next question is, how long it will run, before you need to wind it up again.
 That is when we talk about power reserve.

 Union Glashütte only makes mechanical watches.
 The Sirona might look like a delicate lady’s watch – but don’t be fooled.
 At its heart beats a powerful movement that is assembled and decorated in Glashütte.
 You can marvel about the traditional Glashütte ribbing on the rotor of the Union watch through the transparent glass case back – as beautifully seen on the picture above.
-Furthermore, the U 2892A2 caliber of this new Sirona has a power reserve of 42 hours.
+Furthermore, the U 2892A2 calibre of this new Sirona has a power reserve of 42 hours.

 Thinking of watches we immediately associate them with Switzerland.
-In the sleepy Glashütte in the Saxon Ore Mountains a hub of fine watchmaking emerged.
+In the sleepy Glashütte in the Saxon Ore Mountains, a hub of fine watchmaking emerged.
 The picturesque village close to Dresden became a brand of origin for fine German watchmaking.
 Thanks to Adolph Lange the watch industry found its way to Germany.
 Today brands like A. Lange & Söhne and Glashütte Original are mentioned in the same breath as Swiss traditional brands like Rolex, Omega, Jaeger-Le Coultre or Audemars Piguet – to name a few.
 Nomos Glashütte and their minimalist watches in the Bauhaus design became the trademark of architects and design lovers.
 For fans of fine watchmaking, mechanical watches “made in Glashütte” will love the timeless designs and fair prices of the Union Glashütte watches.

 Because I am worth it!

 The Sirona from Union Glashütte is an exceptional piece.
 The size of the watch and its soft leather strap snuggles perfectly around my wrist.
 And dear do I love this red.
-Although it is a very powerful color it can easily be worn with almost every outfit.
+Although it is a very powerful colour it can easily be worn with almost every outfit.
 A unique jewel for a self-confident wearer!

 You love this watch as much as we do?
 Find out more out it and where to purchase it on www.union-glashuette.com!